MightyBurger/curveball/README.md

 Curveball is a curve generator tool for [Neverball] level developers.

-This repository contains the Curveball curve generator and two programs to access it:
+This repository contains the Curveball curve generator engine **lib-curveball** and two programs to access it:

 - **curveball** - a graphical tool
 - **curveball-cli** - a command-line tool

 Curveball produces Quake3 map data you can copy and paste into a program like [Trenchbroom].

-## Features
+## Curves

 Curveball generates a wider variety of curves than what is possible with [curve.c].

 Curveball supports generating these curves:

+- Curve Classic
+- Curve Slope
+- Rayto
+- Extrusion

+### Curve Classic

+Curve Classic contains the same functionality as `curve.c` when `slope` is disabled.
+It produces circular arcs.

+### Curve Slope

+Curve Classic contains the same functionality as `curve.c` when `slope` is enabled, with a little more flexibility.

+### Rayto

+An oddity in the set of curves Curveball produces, **Rayto** fills in the "negative space" left by a circular arc.
+The resulting shape is useful for avoiding [T-intersections](https://icculus.org/neverball/mapping/) when constructing maps.

+### Extrusion

+The **Extrusion** tool generates curves in a manner inspired by mechanical CAD sofware.
+The tool allows you to select one of the following 2D profiles:

+- Circle
+- Circle sector
+- Rectangle
+- Parallelogram
+- Annulus
+- Any arbitrary set of convex polygons

+The tool will extrude these 2D profiles along one of the following paths in 3D space:

-- curve-classic
+- Line
-- curve-slope
+- Revolve
-- catenary
+- Sinusoid
-- bank
+- Bezier
-- rayto
+- Catenary
-- serpentine
+- Serpentine

 ## Installation